jeremycherfas/user/pages/03.blog/2019-6-26-1/listen.md

 ---
-title: "Listened to: WS More or Less: Dealing with the Numbers of Cancer"
+title: "&#127911; WS More or Less: Dealing with the Numbers of Cancer"
 published: true
 date: 26-06-2019 17:29
 taxonomy: